cbdevnet/midimonster/README.md

 # The MIDIMonster

-Named for its scary math, the MIDIMonster is a universal translation tool between multi-channel absolute-value-based control and/or bus protocols, such as MIDI, DMX/ArtNet and OSC.
+Named for its scary math, the MIDIMonster is a universal translation tool between multi-channel absolute-value-based control and/or bus protocols.

+Currently, the MIDIMonster supports the following protocols:

+* MIDI (Linux, via ALSA)
+* ArtNet
+* sACN / E1.31
+* OSC
+* evdev input devices (Linux)

-It allows the user to translate channels on one protocol into channels on another (or the same) protocol, eg
+The MIDIMonster allows the user to translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:

 * Translate MIDI Control Changes into Notes
 * Translate MIDI Notes into ArtNet or sACN